eugenius1/eugenius1.github.io/_drafts/2017-04-02-i-did-a-clinical-trial-and-survived.md

 title: I did a clinical trial and survived
 subtitle: I received £,£££ and this is my experience
 bigimg:
-  - "/img/covers/blog/2017/parexel-ward-shaded.jpg" : "Paraxel Ward, Northwick Park Hospital, London"
+  - "/img/covers/blog/2017/parexel-ward-shaded.jpg" : "PARAXEL Ward, Northwick Park Hospital, London"
 ---

 **Remember** to put this in /drafts/